About CLS

 - Students who complete the program earn the Bachelor of Science (BS) in Clinical Laboratory Science

-- Students who complete the BS in Clinical Laboratory Science are eligible to take a nationally-recognized certification examination
+- Students who complete the BS in Clinical Laboratory Science are eligible to take nationally-recognized certification examinations

 - Medical Laboratory Scientist (MLS) credential – offered by American Society for Clinical Pathology (ASCP)

-- Medical Technologist (MT) credential – offered by American Medical Technologists (AMT)
+- Medical Laboratory Scientist (MLS) credential – offered by American Medical Technologists (AMT)

 Pre-Professional Enrollment Requirements